grobian/carbon-c-relay/carbon-c-relay.md

   members are used, each will receive approximately 25% of the input metrics.
-When one member becomes unavailable (e.g. network interruption, or a restart of the service), the remaining 3 members will each receive about 33% of the input.
+When one member becomes unavailable (e.g. network interruption, or a restart of the service), the remaining 3 members will each receive about 25% / 3 = ~8% more traffic (33%).
+Alternatively, they will receive 1/3rd the total input.
 When designing cluster capacity, one should take into account that in the most extreme case, the final remaining member will receive all input traffic.

   An `any_of` cluster can in particular be useful when the cluster points to other relays or caches.
-When used with other relays, it effectively load-balances, and adapts immediately over inavailability of targets.
-When used with caches, the behaviour of the `any_of` router to send the same metrics consistently to the same destination helps caches to have a high hitrate on their internal buffers for the same metrics (if they use them), but still allows for a rolling-restart of the caches when e.g. on the same machine.
+When used with other relays, it effectively load-balances, and adapts immediately to inavailability of targets.
+When used with caches, there is a small detail to how `any_of` works, that makes it very suitable.
+The implementation of this router is not to round-robin over any available members, but instead it uses a consistent hashing strategy to deliver the same metrics to the same destination all the time.
+This helps caches, and makes it easier to retrieve uncommitted datapoints (from a single cache), but still allows for a rolling restart of the caches.
+When a member becomes unavailable, the hash destinations are not changed, but instead traffic destined for the unavailable node is spread evenly over available nodes.

 * `failover` cluster

   The `failover` cluster is like the `any_of` cluster, but sticks to the order in which servers are defined.
 This is to implement a pure failover scenario between servers.
 All metrics are sent to at most 1 member, so no hashing or balancing is taking place.
-A `failover` cluster with two members will only send metrics to the second member if the first becomes unavailable.
+For example, a `failover` cluster with two members will only send metrics to the second member when the first member becomes unavailable.
+As soon as the first member returns, all metrics are sent to the first node again.

 * `carbon_ch` cluster

-  The `carbon_ch` cluster sends the metrics to the member that is responsible according to the consistent hash algorithm, as used in the original carbon python relay, or multiple members if replication is set to more than 1.
+  The `carbon_ch` cluster sends the metrics to the member that is responsible according to the consistent hash algorithm as used in the original carbon python relay.
+Multiple members are possible if replication is set to a value higher than 1.
 When `dynamic` is set, failure of any of the servers does not result in metrics being dropped for that server, but instead the undeliverable metrics are sent to any other server in the cluster in order for the metrics not to get lost.
   This is most useful when replication is 1.

-  The calculation of the hashring, that defines the way in which metrics are distributed, is based on the server host (or IP address) and the optional instance of the member.
+  The calculation of the hashring, that defines the way in which metrics are distributed, is based on the server host (or IP address) and the optional `instance` of the member.
 This means that using `carbon_ch` two targets on different ports but on the same host will map to the same hashkey, which means no distribution of metrics takes place.
 The instance is used to remedy that situation.
-An instance is appended to the memeber after the port, and separated by an equals sign, e.g.
+An instance is appended to the member after the port, and separated by an equals sign, e.g.
   `127.0.0.1:2006=a` for instance `a`.
+Instances are a concept introduced by original python carbon-cache, and need to be used in accordance with the configuration of those.

   Consistent hashes are consistent in the sense that removal of a member from the cluster should not result in a complete re-mapping of all